Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Finalize offline functionality
+1. Finalize offline & pwa functionality
 2. Get Edit Page working with subscriptions
-3. Review the game play experience & fix login issues & payment
+3. Review the game play experience
-4. Create a preview & production branch
+   * double check login process
+   * replay game experience filter out duplicates, and make the table only have the previous 5 games
+   * fix the game day issue
+   * fix the vh on the form pages
-5. Test on the golf course
+4. Test on the golf course

 ## Build status